Obesity, body weight and cancer

 Small changes can have big effects

-Most people gain weight throughout their lives, often without realising it.
-Very small changes can result in large weight gains over time.
-For example by simply eating an excess of 50 calories per day - just half a biscuit - you could gain 5½ pounds or 2½ kg over a year.
+Many people gain weight throughout their lives, often without realising it.
+Even small changes can result in large weight gains over time.
+For example, by simply eating an excess of 50 calories per day - just half a biscuit - you could gain 5½ pounds or 2½ kg over a year.
 So in 5 years time you could be over 2 stone or 12½ kg heavier.

 The good news is that small changes to your lifestyle can lead to a reduction in body weight.
-This may sound simple, but in reality it takes commitment and effort to change the habits of a lifetime.
 The day-to-day choices we make about our lifestyle have the greatest effect on our weight.